Site icon Circuit Ideas for You

 Battery 9V1

-It uses two BC547 transistors and one BC557 transistor in a three-stage amplifier setup to boost the signal from the oscillator.
+In this article, the circuit runs on a 9V battery because it uses two BC547 transistors and one BC557 transistor in a three-stage amplifier setup to boost the oscillator signal.

-When we press the push button a 100uF capacitor charges through a 1k resistor.
+Furthermore, the oscillator consists of resistors and capacitors; when we press the push button, a 100µF capacitor charges through a 1 kΩ resistor.

-When we release the button the capacitor discharges through the speaker and the pitch falls until the sound stops.
+Additionally, as it charges, the pitch of the sound rises and when we release the button, the capacitor discharges through the speaker; consequently, the pitch falls until the sound stops.

-The push button starts and stops this process creating the fog horns rising and falling sound.
+An 8 Ω speaker plays the sound produced by the oscillator and the push button starts and stops this process, thereby creating the fog horns rising and falling sound.

 Formulas: